Director Charlotte Wells and star Paul Mescal on acclaimed new Scottish feature film Aftersun

 "There was a lot of show-don’t-tell in terms of the essence of Charlie’s screenplay.
 You don’t get a lot of opportunities to really let the audience in.
 I knew in the context of the film that those brief glimpses into his inner life would be really important for Calum.

-"It was very clear to me that this was a beautiful character written with a huge amount of live.
+"It was very clear to me that this was a beautiful character written with a huge amount of love.
 When I met Charlie I just knew that she was a brilliant filmmaker.”

 Wells recalled the “extensive” search for an actress to play 11-year-old Sophie in the film, with the part going to Livingston schoolgirl Corio, who was 10 when she won the role.